 Read on and all shall be revealed…

 It helps to have a theme for stocking stuffers.
 My theme is Everyday Fancy.

 Think of the things you do everyday.
 Then consider the stocking an opportunity to make those daily to-dos a little more fancy.

-For instance, if you brush your teeth everyday (which your dentist and I certainly hope you do… well, maybe me more than her.
-She gets paid when you don’t.), upgrade your family’s daily paste to something fancy, something that not only whitens and brightens, but also tastes like “fruit blast” (whatever the heck that is) and has cartoon characters on the tube.
-Wow!
-Toothbrushing sounds fancier already!
+For instance, if your kids brush their teeth everyday (which both your dentist and I certainly hope they do!), upgrade their daily paste to something fancy, something that not only whitens and brightens, but also tastes like “fruit blast” (whatever the heck that is) and has cartoon characters on the tube.
+Wow, toothbrushing sounds fancier already!

-Here’s a pic of some stocking stuffers I bought my kids a few years ago, when they were still into the cartoon-character phase.
+Here’s a pic of some stocking stuffers I bought my kids many moons ago, when they were just little guys: